 Part II of this Article will discuss the importance of innovation as the key component to the long-term well-being of the American economy.
 Part III analyzes the administration’s regulatory reform agenda and its potential for achieving its desired results.
 Part IV explores the administration’s proposed budget cuts to agency research and development programs and the resulting consequences that such a policy could have on the country’s innovation ecosystem.
 Part V focuses on the future of the United States Patent and Trademark Office, including the selection of Andrei Iancu as director and the initiatives that he has proposed to improve the intellectual property management system.
 Part VI examines the administration’s isolationist policies and restrictions on foreign investment in the United States as a “regulation” that impacts the advancement of innovation.
 Part VII will conclude by proposing that, absent a comprehensive, coordinated strategy, attempts to correct perceived market failures due to overregulation may have a deleterious effect on innovation, and consequently on the economy.

 Krumm, Brian, "Regulatory Policy in the Trump Era and its Impact on Innovation" (2019).
-UTK Law Faculty Publications.
+Scholarly Works.
 179.